kumarchavaan/test-readme_file/readme.md

 - **Reloading the Main Window or Focusing the Iframe:** It can trigger the reloading of the main window or focus on the iframe element based on the received message.

 ## Note

+If the provided script is not integrated, functionalities described above will behave incorrectly.

 This script assumes that the `onmessage` event is triggered only from the specified origin 'https://mljltitool.mylearnerjourney.com'.
 Ensure that messages received from other origins are handled appropriately or ignored to prevent unintended behavior.